SI-RISCV/e200_opensource/README.md

 Release History
 -----------------------------
+#### Jan 13, 2018

+    -- The 2nd official release, please clone this version if you want to use it or reclone it (if you already cloned the earlier-test version).
+    -- Compared with earlier-test version, main updates includes:
+       ---- Change the default configuration (in rtl/e203/core/config.v) to
+              * Add two stage of syncer for IRQ lines to core, not for function, but for timing
+              * Configure the ITCM and DTCM to 64KB by default
+              * Configure the Regfile as DFF based rather than latch based
+       ---- Update the SoC components and structure to make it in line with the latest SoC Spec
+              * Please check `e200_opensource/doc/HBird_OpenSource_MCU_SoC_Spec.pdf` for the details of SoC spec
+       ---- Update some internal core logics, mostly to enhance the timing and frequency, which is not matter much, please check the git history if you really care to.
+       ---- Note: This version still does not support the hardware-breakpoint yet, i.e., you cannot set the breakpoint to read-only address space (e.g., ROM, Flash).
+              But soft-break is okay, means you can use regular interactive debugger functionalities (including set breakpoint to the regular R/W address space).

 #### Oct 13, 2017

     -- The 1st official release, please clone this version if you want to use it